google/WebFundamentals/src/content/en/updates/2019/08/twas-quickstart.md

 A Trusted Web Activity will try to adhere to the user’s default choice of browser.
 If the user’s default browser supports TWAs, it will be launched.
-Failing that if any installed browser supports TWAs, they will be chosen.
+Failing that, if any installed browser supports TWAs, it will be chosen.
 Finally, the default behavior is to fall back to a Custom Tabs mode.

-This means that if you’re debugging something to do with Trusted Web Activities you should make sure you’re using the browser you think that you are.
+This means that if you’re debugging something to do with Trusted Web Activities, you should make sure you’re using the browser you think that you are.
 You can use the following command to check which browser is being used: